-Faithfull created a new work and presented two existing works concerned with travel and absence.
 Parallel Lines confused two simultaneous journeys.
-Visitors on the Beacon bus looked out onto the Lincolnshire countryside through windows covered with drawings sent from a journey happening on the other side of Europe.
-Travelling from Berlin to Helsinki and then on to north of Finland (in search of the Northern Lights), Faithfull made one drawing for each of Beacon’s days.
+Visitors to ‘Beacon’ travelled by coach to various sites around the Lincolnshire countryside.
+As the viewers travelled through the Lincolnshire countryside they looked out through windows covered with drawings sent from a journey simultaneously happening on the other side of Europe.
+Travelling from Berlin to Helsinki and then on to north of Finland (in search of the Northern Lights), Faithfull made one drawing for each of Beacon’s open days.
 Using a Palm-Pilot as a crude sketchpad, Faithfull transmitted these drawings back to Lincolnshire where they were transferred onto the outside of the coach’s windows (using the standard sign-shop technique of vinyl transfer).
-As the drawings accumulated they reinforced the state of disorientation and flux that an increasingly mobile world produces.
+As the drawings accumulated over the weeks they reinforced the state of disorientation and flux that an increasingly mobile world produces.